Updated: Sep 15, 2021

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 You know the way your baby is kicking their legs and crying?
 Chances are you have run into tummy problems, but here are my favorite ways to help baby get their bowels moving and happy again.
-I can’t tell you how many times I make these recommendations to parents, or how often I have to let my mom know about these when my son is backed up.
+I can’t tell you how many times I make these recommendations to parents.
 These are some of the best tips for getting baby to get baby pooping.

 Tummy Massage sit with your legs bent and together and place baby on your thighs.
 You will take your hands and slide them down on your baby’s tummy from the top to the bottom one hand after the other, trying not to break contact with your baby’s tummy.